A place of peace and quiet

-The North Pennines is the second largest designated Area of Outstanding Natural Beauty (AONB) in England and is home to rare wildlife and rugged beauty, boasting striking landscapes to take your breath away, sweeping moorland views fit to blow you away, and vibrant villages to welcome you in.
+The North Pennines is the second largest designated National Landscape in England and is home to rare wildlife and rugged beauty, boasting striking landscapes to take your breath away, vibrant villages to welcome you in and sweeping moorland views fit to blow you away.

-Derwent Reservoir covering an area of 1,000 acres forms part of the boundary between Northumberland and County Durham.
-Excellent fishing is to be had at Derwent Reservoir where you can catch trout weighing up to 20lbs.
-A great place for picnicking and for spectacular walks, the north and south shores feature a wheelchair accessible trail.
+Derwent Reservoir, covering an area of 1,000 acres, forms part of the boundary between Northumberland and County Durham.
+Fishing, picnicking and spectacular walks can be enjoyed along the picturesque shores, and the north and south shores feature a wheelchair accessible trail.